ryt/activity-metrics/README.md

 - A log is a  **.txt** file that holds the entries for a particular day.
 - An example entry could be `- 8am 10m breakfast & coffee`.
 - An entry always starts on it's own line with a hyphen.
-- There are no limits for the number of entries for a day.
+- There are no limits for the number of entries or files for a day.
 - All logs and their respective parent directories are stored inside the main `logs/` directory.

 #### File Names & Location